Gabapentinoids ineffective for lower back pain, review finds

 “Our findings are in line with recent US and UK guidelines for low back pain, which do not recommend the use of anticonvulsants,” the researchers said.

-They also suggested that guidance from the National Institute for Health and Care Excellence that recommends use of gabapentin for sciatica should be reviewed in light of their findings.
+They also suggested that guidance from the National Institute for Health and Care Excellence, which recommends use of gabapentin for sciatica, should be reviewed in light of their findings.